First missionaries in Polynesia: Tahiti

-Pomare II, the king of Tahiti, granted the missisonaries the use of a large thatched-roof house built for Captain James Cook twenty years earlier and all moved into the building.
+Pomare II, the king of Tahiti, granted the missionaries the use of a large thatched-roof house built for Captain James Cook twenty years earlier and all moved into the building.
 The missionaries, the friendly greeting of the Tahitians notwithstanding, quickly became aware of the magnitude of their task.
 Jefferson said, "The more I see of the customs, temper, and conduct of this people, the more I am confirmed in an opinion...that our success will not be speedy."
 The Tahitians, they believed, were addicted to "the gratification of monstrous lust and the celebration of horrible and sanguinary religious rites."
 The missionaries worried about an attack on themselves and decided that they would defend themselves.
 Moreover, dissention quickly began.
 A few months after their arrival one of the ordained missionaries, Thomas Lewis, wanted to marry a native Tahitian woman.
 The group decided that was improper, but Lewis married her anyway and moved away from the other missionaries, although he continued to attend religious services.

 Persuading the natives to adopt Christianity and European culture proved difficult.
 "They do not discover the smallest desire to know aught of the things of God; nor have they any curiosity...[The Tahitians] treat the arts and sciences and manners of Europeans with great indifference and contempt."
-Moroever, with war going on between different tribes, the missionaries feared for their lives.
+Moreover, with war going on between different tribes, the missionaries feared for their lives.
 When the Nautilus, the first ship to call in Tahiti since the Duff, arrived at Tahiti a year after their arrival, eleven of the missionaries persuaded the captain to take them to Australia.
 The leaders of the defectors were apparently James Fleet Cover, one of the ordained ministers, and James Puckey, a carpenter.
 The Nautilus departed Tahiti 31 March 1798 for Port Jackson (now Sydney) Australia.
 Those remaining on Tahiti were ordained minister John Eyre (28 years old) and his wife Elizabeth (64 years old), and six additional men: Henry Bicknell, a carpenter; Benjamin Broomhall, a harness maker; John Harris, a cooper; John Jefferson, an ordained minister; the afore-mentioned Thomas Lewis (who had a Tahitian wife); and Henry Nott, a bricklayer.
 Lewis was murdered on 28 November 1799.
 On 5 January 1800, William Henry, one of the missionaries who had fled to Australia returned to Tahiti with his wife Sarah and his daughter.
-They were the only ones of the defectors who returned to Tahiti.
+They were the only defectors who returned to Tahiti.